More Than $50 Billion in Catastrophe Losses So Far This Year

 “In the light of the more than $50 billion in natural catastrophe losses incurred since the beginning of this year – including the damage from tornadoes in the US in April – combined with the prolonged low investment return environment, it would be totally appropriate for rates to increase on a widespread basis,” said Stephen Catlin, chief executive of Lloyd’s syndicate insurer Catlin.

-This information contributed by the the Professional Insurance Agents of Florida, courtesy of Ed Phillips.
+This information contributed by the cheap lasik surgery philippines, courtesy of Ed Phillips.